LegionSuraj/LegionSuraj/README.md

 # Hi there! 👋

-I'm [Your Name] — a cybersecurity enthusiast, final-year student, and ethical hacker in the making.
+I'm Suraj — a cybersecurity enthusiast, and ethical hacker in the making.

 ## 🚀 About Me
 - 🔐 Cybersecurity | SOC | Ethical Hacking | VAPT
-- 📚 Final-year Cybersecurity student
+- 📚 Cybersecurity student
 - 🏎️ Techie by day, hacker by night

 ## 🛠️ Tools & Tech